The coincidence problem for shifted lattices and crystallographic point packings: Linear coincidences of a shifted square lattice

 \begin{rem} Observe from the complex number in~\eqref{coincrot} and Equation~\eqref{num} that each coincidence rotation $R$ of $\G=\Z^2$ can be associated to a numerator $z$ and unit $\vep$, and this shall be written as $R_{z,\vep}$.
-Note however that this correspondence is not unique: one can take any associate of $z$ as numerator and the unit $\vep$ will change accordingly.
-Nonetheless, throughout this section, $R_{z,\vep}\in SOC(\G)$ stands for multiplication by the complex number $\vep\frac{z}{\overline{z}}$.
-Furthermore, the fraction $\frac{z}{\overline{z}}$ is assumed to be reduced, that is, $z$ and $\overline{z}$ have no common prime factors.
-Also, we set $z=1$ whenever $R_{z,\vep}\in P(\G)$.
+Note however that this correspondence is not unique (see~\cite{LZ10} for details).
+Similarly, $T_{z,\vep}\in \OC(\G)\setminus \SOC(\G)$ is understood to be the coincidence reflection $T_{z,\vep}=R_{z,\vep}\cdot T_r$. \end{rem}